francescomaiomascio/francescomaiomascio/README.md

 ## How I work

-I don’t approach system design from first principles in isolation.
+I work on systems that already exist.
-My work is shaped by friction with **real systems in production** — systems that run continuously, evolve over time, and fail in ways theory rarely anticipates.
+Systems that run continuously, evolve under load, and fail in ways no design document anticipates.

-What I’ve learned is that most architectural problems today do not stem from missing capabilities, but from **unclear responsibility**: implicit decisions, invisible transitions, and no reliable way to explain *why* something happened after the fact.
+Most architectural failures today are not caused by missing features, but by **unclear responsibility**: implicit decisions, opaque transitions, and no reliable way to explain *why* something happened.

 My approach starts by making those boundaries explicit.

-I design systems **from the outside in**: starting from observable behavior, then working backward to define which transitions are allowed, which are forbidden, and which must remain undecided.
+I design systems **from observable behavior backward**.
+What the system does comes first;
+what it is *allowed* to do is defined next.
+Everything else is implementation detail.

 I favor execution paths that are **boring, inspectable, and reconstructible**.
-If a system acts, I want to be able to point to the exact sequence that led there — without relying on emergent behavior or opaque orchestration.
+If a system acts, I expect to trace that action through explicit steps, declared authority, and durable state — without inference or guesswork.

-Python is the medium I use to express this discipline: not as an abstraction engine, but as a way to model control flow, lifecycle phases, and state transitions explicitly.
+Python is the medium I use to express this discipline: to model control flow, lifecycle phases, and state transitions explicitly.

-I avoid agent frameworks and implicit schedulers, because they trade short-term convenience for long-term opacity.
+I avoid agent frameworks and implicit schedulers, because they trade convenience for opacity.

 > [!TIP]
 > *Models suggest.
 Code authorizes.
 State changes only by rule.*

-Persistence is treated as part of system semantics, not infrastructure.
+Persistence is treated as part of system semantics.
-I use **SQLite / SQL** and **DuckDB** to anchor execution in durable state, support recovery, and make post-hoc reasoning possible.
+**SQLite / SQL** and **DuckDB** anchor execution in durable state, enable recovery, and make post-hoc reasoning possible.

-**SQLAlchemy** is used sparingly and locally — never in ways that hide ownership of state or blur transition boundaries.

-Semantic indexing and vector search
-(*sentence-transformers + FAISS / Chroma*)
+Semantic indexing and vector search (*sentence-transformers + FAISS / Chroma*) may inform decisions, but never drive control flow.
-are inputs to reasoning, not drivers of behavior.
-They can inform decisions,
-but they never *make* them.

 LLMs are constrained strictly to inference.
-They produce proposals —
+They produce proposals — never actions.
-never actions.

-Everything beyond that boundary is handled by explicit rules and declared transitions.

 > [!IMPORTANT]
-> **ICE** is where this approach is exercised today —
+> **ICE** is where this approach is exercised —
-> against *real code paths*, *real state*,
+> against *real code*, *real state*,
 > and *real failure modes*.
 <!-- TOOLING / STACK -->
 <div align="center">